Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Simulations

-For each model, including both Nyx model from the THERMAL suite and those generated by rescaling the temperature, we generated 1000 mock spectra, from the 15,000 raw skewers\footnote{For each Nyx model, 1000 spectra need about 10,000 raw skewers, i.e, we randomly pick 10,000 skewers from the total 15,000 skewers. }.
+For each model, including both Nyx model from the THERMAL suite and those generated by rescaling the temperature, we generated 1000 mock spectra, from the 15,000 raw skewers\footnote{ Generating 1000 spectra requires about 10,000 raw skewers, which are randomly selected from the total 15,000 skewers for each model. }.
 The total pathlength of the dataset for each model is roughly $\Delta z_\text{tot} \sim 100$.
 We then fit Voigt profiles to each line in the spectra to obtain the \bn{} dataset used for the training of the \bndist{} emulator, which will be discussed in \S~\ref{sec:emu}.
-For the purpose of illustration, an example of a forward-modelled spectrum is shown in Fig.\ref{fig:model_VP} where the simulated spectrum is shown in grey, the model spectrum based on \vpfit{} line fitting is in blue, and the noise vector in red.
+For the purpose of illustration, an example of a forward-modelled spectrum is shown in Fig.~\ref{fig:model_VP} where the simulated spectrum is shown in grey, the model spectrum based on \vpfit{} line fitting is in blue, and the noise vector in red.